msigley/osticket-msgraph-mailfetcher/README.md

 # Microsoft Graph API Mailfetcher Plugin for OSTicket
 Fetches mail from Microsoft 365 using the Microsoft Graph API.
-This was written eliminate the use of IMAP with pulling mail from 365 accounts as Microsoft has been activing trying to eliminate it for years.
+This was written eliminate the use of IMAP with pulling mail from 365 accounts as Microsoft has been actively trying to eliminate it for years.

 # Installation
 1. Copy the `/msgraph/` folder to the `/include/plugins/` in your OSTicket installation.